For the latest information regarding Mid Michigan College's current COVID-19 guidelines, visit our Study Safe, Stay Healthy page.

 Students will receive direct communication from instructors with specific plans for how their courses will be delivered (ie Moodle, Zoom, etc).

 *Online courses and courses in welding, HRA, CADD, Automotive, and AIM will take place at their regularly scheduled times and locations beginning on Monday, March 16, unless instructors determine otherwise.
 Plans for lab-based course delivery will be communicated by instructors to their classes.

 Updated 3/13/20 8:00AM

-With Michigan announcing new presumtive positive cases of Covid-19 and the closure of K-12 schools across the State, we recognize the rapid development and response to this pandemic.
-Please continue to consult the authoritatize sources of information about safety and wellbeing below (WHO, CDC, Michigan Dept. of Health).
+With Michigan announcing new presumptive positive cases of Covid-19 and the closure of K-12 schools across the State, we recognize the rapid development and response to this pandemic.
+Please continue to consult the authoritative sources of information about safety and wellbeing below (WHO, CDC, Michigan Dept. of Health).
 The College is responding with focus and urgency.

 Mid Michigan College announced on 3/12 that it would take steps to move most classes to online formats.
 To accomplish this work, on-campus courses will be closed on Monday and Tuesday, March 16 and 17 so that faculty can work on transitioning to distance delivery.
 Students should continue monitoring email and other communications from the College, anticipating that communications from faculty in relation to each of their courses is forthcoming.

-Please practice the hygeine and distancing measures outlined by the CDC and stay home if sick.
+Please practice the hygiene and distancing measures outlined by the CDC and stay home if sick.

 The College will continue updating this page as developments occur.

 Mid Michigan College's top priority is the safety and wellbeing of the Laker community.
 We understand that you may be worried about the Coronavirus.
 To that end, the College has assembled information from local, State, and National sources about how to stay healthy, travel safely, and minimize the risks of contracting or spreading the virus.